jortuck/jordan-api/README.md

 This instance is configured with Docker & Docker Compose.
 You will need to create a copy of `.env.example` and rename it to `.env`.
-Be sure to set the roper environment variables.
+Be sure to set the proper environment variables.

 The production and development configurations share the same Postgres database.
+They also share the same credentials.

 **This specific instance runs on port `1337`**.